Things You Thought You Knew – Head in the Clouds

 You're done.
 You're done.

-But the farther away from the equator you go towards the poles, the sun's angle to the horizon gets shallower and shallower.
+Speaker 1 But the farther away from the equator you go towards the poles, the sun's angle to the horizon gets shallower and shallower.

-You know that.
+I did not know that.
+Did you know that?
 Of course not.

 Okay.
 Yeah.

-where is it?
-Where they have like it.
-Oh, so if you keep going even farther north,
+Speaker 1 Oh, so if you keep going even farther north,

-there is no night.
+There is no night.
 It's all twilight.

 It's just twilight.
 The sun never gets below your designated level.